parkersruth/parkersruth.github.io/content/_index.md

 ## Ambient Intelligence for Healthcare

+I am currently supporting an initiative to study how interactions between older adults and caregivers can be enhanced by privacy-preserving intelligent sensing systems integrated with the built environment.
+We have conducted formative deisgn workshops with older adults, personal health aides, and certified nursing assistants.
+We are now prototyping multimodal health sensing systems in preparation for a field deployment study.

-{{< image src="hpds.svg" width="18em" >}}
+{{< image src="hpds.svg" width="18rem" >}}
 Illustration of a small home with sensors (camera, indoor climate sensor, floor sensor, WiFi sensor, door sensor) and smart devices (smartwatch, ambient display, smart speaker, and tablet).
 There is an older adult inside and a caregiver at the door.
 {{< /image >}}

-I am currently supporting an initiative to study how interactions between older adults and caregivers can be enhanced by privacy-preserving intelligent sensing systems integrated with the built environment.
-We have conducted formative deisgn workshops with older adults, personal health aides, and certified nursing assistants.
-We are now prototyping multimodal health sensing systems in preparation for a field deployment study.

 ## Population and Global Health

+At UW, I worked with the [UbiComp Lab](https://ubicomplab.cs.washington.edu/) in computer science and the [Lutz Lab](https://www.lutzlab.org/) in bioengineering to design technologies to expand access to life-saving healthcare in resource-constrained settings.

-### SARS-CoV-2 Screening in Public Transportation Air Filtration
+### COVID Monitoring in Public Transportation

-{{< image src="bus_sampling.jpg" width="20em" >}}
-Illustration showing samples taken from air filters and hand rails on busses.
-Samples are extracted, and processed with RT-qPCR.
-Proportion of positive tests trends with county daily cases between August 2020 and February 2021.
-{{< /image >}}

 During the first years of the COVID-19 pandemic, my lab applied our expertise in infrastructure-based sensing to measure community transmission levels.
 We collaborated with Microsoft Research to test if air filters and high-contact surfaces in public transportation could be repurposed as SARS-CoV-2 collection devices.